 4. Mulch grass clippings as often as possible

 It’s always a good idea to mulch grass clippings rather than bagging them.
 Mulching returns valuable nutrients that would have been lost, back into the soil.
+Please note that not all lawnmowers have the mulching feature.
+So, you need a suitable mower to do that.
+On Green Machinery, you can learn more about the mulching lawn mowers in the market.
 The benefit is seen on healthier and thick growing grasses.
 You have to adhere to the 1/3 rule to see the full benefits of mulching.

 If you mulch this way, there will be more grass clippings blocking sunlight from reaching the remaining blades of grass.
 In cases like this, bag the grass clipping rather than mulching them back to the soil.